Healthcare Project Management: Objectives, Models, and Team Requirements

 The compliance specialist ensures you are addressing all technical and administrative requirements of applicable data privacy laws.

-He coordinates with the development team to educate them around the technical requirements of privacy laws.
+He coordinates with the development team to educate them about the technical requirements of privacy laws.

 Our other useful resources: